Car Insurance Cancellation & Refunds: What You'll Get Back & How It Works

 Switching to Another Insurance Company

 When you switch to a new insurer for better rates or coverage, you're entitled to a refund for the unused portion of your current policy.
 The key is timing — start your new policy before canceling the old one to avoid coverage gaps.
-Most major carriers will process your unused premium refund once the cancellation is confirmed.
-Always confirm whether your current insurer uses pro-rata or short-rate before switching.
-For a full walkthrough on changing carriers, see our step-by-step guide to switching car insurance.
+Always confirm whether your current insurer uses pro-rata or short-rate before switching, since the difference on a $1,200 annual policy can mean $60–$120 less in your refund.
+Learn how to maximize your savings and navigate the process in our guide on switching car insurance companies.

 Selling or Totaling Your Vehicle